A1ex-21/My_Portfolio/Introduction.md

 This is where I showcase the work I have done for Kaggle Competitions, these competitions are a great way to have fun, learn and showcase skills.

 * **Format**

-All Documents that contain code will be in markdown format as this is fits well with Github and is a great way for showcasing code.
-There might be some cases where documents are uploaded in its original format, such as RmD and ipynb, which can be downloaded to view.
+  * All Documents that contain code will be in markdown format as this is fits well with Github and is a great way for showcasing code.
+There might be some cases where documents are uploaded in its original format, such as rmd and ipynb, which can be downloaded to view.

-All Microsoft Word documents will be in PDF format.
+  * All Microsoft Word documents will be in PDF format.

-All Excel Files will be in .CSV format.
+  * All Excel Files will be in .CSV format.

+  * All Images will be in png format.

 ## **My Background**